A scalable estimator of higher-order information in complex dynamical systems: Conclusion

 \section{Conclusion}

-\paragraph{Summary of findings.} We introduced the \W- and \Minfo, novel information-theoretic measures of low- and high-order information structure, tailored for use on large dynamical systems.
+We introduced the \W- and \Minfo, novel information-theoretic measures of lower- and higher-order information structure, tailored for use on large dynamical systems.
 In addition to formulating the calculation of \W as a convex optimisation problem, we designed a robust and efficient algorithm that enables practical applications to large, high-dimensional systems.
-We illustrated their behaviour on synthetic systems with Gaussian and non-linear dynamics, showing them to be robust to noise and capable of indexing critical behaviour.
-Finally, we employed \Minfo to analyse empirical brain activity data of mice during a visual discrimination task, showing that higher values of \Minfo reflect accurate perceptual performance -- hence demonstrating that \M and \W can detect meaningful phenomena in real-world scenarios.
+We illustrated their behaviour on synthetic systems with Gaussian and non-linear dynamics, showing their robustness to noise and capability to index critical behaviour.
+Finally, we employed \Minfo to analyse empirical brain activity data of macaques in different states of consciousness and mice during a visual discrimination task.
+Our results showed that higher values of \M reflect conscious levels and accurate perceptual performance, demonstrating that our proposed measures can detect meaningful phenomena in real-world scenarios.
 Moreover, as an additional theoretical contribution, we provided an information decomposition framework based on \W- and \Minfo, enabling a finer-grained analysis of multivariate information dynamics.

-\paragraph{Limitations and future work.} Although \Winfo is defined for any probability distribution, here we have focused only on the case where $\bX,\bY$ are jointly Gaussian.
-To compute \W in other scenarios, and potentially make calculations in the Gaussian case faster, future works could design more efficient optimisers that make better use of the geometry of $\Delta_P$ via Riemannian machine learning~\cite{geoopt2020kochurov} or generalise to other distributions~\cite{pakman2021estimating}.
-Finally, \W and \M could contribute to the promising recent line of work using information decomposition as an objective function for learning in deep learning systems~\cite{makkeh2025general}.
+Although \Winfo is defined for any probability distribution, here we have focused only on the case where $\bX,\bY$ are jointly Gaussian, proving that it provides a tight bound on the true \W (Appendix).
+However, to compute \W in other scenarios and potentially make calculations in the Gaussian case faster, future work could design more efficient optimisers that better exploit the geometry of $\Delta_P$ via Riemannian machine learning~\cite{geoopt2020kochurov} or generalise to other distributions~\cite{pakman2021estimating}.
+Moreover, a limitation of this approach is the range of validity of Condition~\ref{cond:existence}, which warrants further investigation.
+In fact, when this condition does not hold, then \W and \Minfo become upper and lower bounds to the lower- and higher-order information, respectively.
+An additional potential limitation is the use of the inclusion–exclusion principle (IEP), whose application has been criticised~\cite{kolchinsky2022novel}.
+In our framework, however, the IEP is only invoked to establish the link between \W and lower-order dependencies, while the definition of \Minfo as a measure of higher-order information remains independent of it.
+A promising direction for future work is therefore to investigate \M as a standalone estimator of higher-order dependencies, disentangled from lower-order contributions.
+Finally, future work can also focus on whether \W and \M can be used as objective functions for learning in deep learning systems~\cite{makkeh2025general}.